Service: Guitar and banjo capos

 Our ORIGINAL and LITE capos, as well as most of our older models, feature a cone-shaped plastic thing on the end of the screw.
 We call it a Delrin Cap.
 It is bonded to the screw — and it is a very strong bond — but very rarely one can come loose and get lost.
 The capo won’t work very well without it.

-Like sleeves, Delrin Caps are easy to replace and available at our online store.
+Delrin Caps are easy to replace and available at our online store.

 Is the rubber pad coming loose?